 Real Megalodon Teeth: The Collector’s Guide

-What to look for when buying a real Megalodon teeth?
+What should I look for when buying a real Megalodon teeth?

-That’s a question I’m often asked and Rule #1 is Always buy from a trusted source!
+This is the question I am most asked.
+The answer and RULE #1 is Always buy from a trusted source!

-Since real Megalodon teeth are the most collected fossil, this guide includes information on what collectors look for when purchasing one.
-Collectors look for different things when shopping for real Megalodon teeth, including condition, size, price, restoration, shape and color.
+Since real Megalodon teeth are the most collected fossil, this guide is what collectors look for to distinguish among authentic Megalodon teeth, including condition, size, price, restoration, shape and color.

 Megalodon Tooth Condition